Rtwena/eloquent_ruby/eloquent_ruby.md

 #Eloquent Ruby

-Here are some quick wins achieveable in Ruby from the Eloquent Ruby book!
+Here are some quick wins achievable in Ruby from the Eloquent Ruby book!

 ##IfElse
 ```ruby